pabloroca/obfuscateapi/README.md

 This command line utility creates two Swift 4 compatible files:

 - An ```APIConstants.swift``` file.
-With strings from network layer encrypted by AES128 CBC format.
+With strings from network layer encrypted in AES128 CBC format.
 See how it looks now:

 ```swift
 struct APIConstants {